 In September, all landowners directly impacted by permanent easements received a certified letter inviting them to a public hearing held on October 5, 2021.
 Right-of-way coordinators continue to work with landowners through the easement acquisition process to answer questions and address concerns.

 What is an easement?

 An easement is an interest in land that permits the use of that land for a specific purpose.
-In this case, the project’s easement would permit the construction, operation and maintenance of an overhead transmission line.
-The easement also permits the trimming and removal of trees and other vegetation within the easement to prevent them from coming into contact with the line and creating a safety hazard.
+In this case, the project’s easement would permit OPPD to construct, operate and maintain overhead transmission lines.
+The easement also permits the trimming and removal of trees and other vegetation within the easement to prevent them from coming into contact with power lines.

 How are transmission line easement widths determined?

-Many factors enter into determining the width of transmission line easements, including voltage, wire movements due to the wind, structure design, and location of the line with proximity to existing roadways.
-Lines carrying higher voltages that require greater widths to ensure proper clearances.
-Transmission lines along roadways will use the road right of way as part of the easement width.
+Many factors determine the width of transmission line easements, including voltage, wire movements due to wind, structure design, and location of the lines in proximity to existing roadways.
+Lines carrying higher voltages require greater widths to ensure proper clearances.
+Transmission lines along roadways use the road right-of-way as part of the easement width.
 Easement widths will be approximately 100 feet, or 50 feet on each side of the center line, but there may be exceptions based on final line design.
-We won’t know what side of the road the transmission line will be placed until the end of our routing process and engineering design effort.
+Roadside transmission lines are indicated on final route alignments as part of the project area map.

 Will trees be cut down during construction?